JVB11/AESolver/docs/API_util_tools/path_resolver/index.md

 ## Publicly Available Functions

 `resolve_path_to_file(sys_arguments: list, file_name: str, default_path: str, default_run_path: str = '..') -> pathlib.Path`
-:   Resolves the path to a file with known default relative path from the base directory.
+:   Resolves the path to a file with a known default relative path from the base directory.